Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 Practicing Recollection in the Lay Life

-1. Begin the day with interior silence.
+- Begin the day with interior silence.
 Before rising, offer your day to God and ask for the grace to remain aware of His presence.
+This is so important that I make sure I get up early to at least have a few moments alone before the children wake up.

-2. Lift short prayers during work.
-Simple phrases like “Jesus, I trust in You” or “My God, I love You” can sanctify even mundane moments.
+- Say short prayers during work.
+Simple ejaculatory prayers like “Jesus, I trust in You” or “My God, I love You” can sanctify even mundane moments.

 These small recollections draw the soul gently back to its center — to the loving gaze of God that never leaves us.